Best Practices for Use of MarkLogic Server and Amazon's VPC

 - The following items should be double-checked when using VPCs:

-- If a Private subnet is used for any MarkLogic instance, that subset needs access to the public internet for the following situations:
+- If a private subnet is used for any MarkLogic instance, that subnet needs access to the public internet for the following situations:

 - If Managed Cluster support is used, MarkLogic requires access to AWS services which require outbound connectivity to the internet (at minimum to the AWS service web sites).